Ali-Davoudi/bubble-chat/README.md

 ### About
 Using Django Channels for Real-Time chat.
-Also, this project has an admin chat to manage client' messages and manager/agent can reply to clients.
+Also, this project has an admin chat to manage client's messages and manager/agent can reply to clients.

 ### Features
 - Managing users and rooms in chat admin